Welcome to Arkansas State University!

 How will joining a Greek organization affect my student's academic pursuits?

 Historically, Greek-letter organizations were founded on the principles of academic success and camaraderie.
 Today is no different.
 Our members realize that academic achievement is the main priority of A-State students.
 Usually, each individual chapter has an elected official who is responsible for keeping track of members and their academic performance.
 Furthermore, many fraternities and sororities have educational programs, such as tutoring and study sessions, which can assist the entire chapters in excelling academically.
 Most chapters also offer member scholarships.
-Since obtaining a degree is the main reason for attending college, make sure your student realizes that he/she must keep up his/her grades if he/she wants to participate in a Greek organization.
+Since obtaining a degree is the main reason for attending college, make sure your student realizes that he/she must keep up his/her grades if he/she wants to participate in a fraternity or sorority.

 What are the social aspects of fraternity and sorority membership?